Syrah / Shiraz

 Flavor Profile and Style

 The style of Syrah is profoundly shaped by climate.
-In moderate climates such as the Northern Rhône, wines tend toward medium to full body with medium-plus to high tannins and notes of blackberry, black pepper, smoked meat, graphite, and licorice, often with a distinctive violet lift.
+In moderate climates such as the Northern Rhône and New Zealand's Hawke's Bay, wines tend toward medium to full body with medium-plus to high tannins and notes of blackberry, black pepper, smoked meat, graphite, and licorice, often with a distinctive violet lift.
 In hot climates such as the Barossa Valley and McLaren Vale, Syrah is more consistently full-bodied with softer tannins, jammier fruit, and spice notes of licorice, anise, and earthy leather.
 The peppery character is caused by rotundone, a sesquiterpene also present in black and white peppercorns, rosemary, thyme, and marjoram.
 Notably, approximately 20% of people have a specific anosmia to rotundone and cannot detect it even at high concentrations, which means the same wine can taste very different to different tasters.

 - Black pepper aroma in Syrah is caused by rotundone, a sesquiterpene most prevalent in cool-climate and high-elevation expressions; it does not appear in all Syrah wines and varies significantly across vintages